-Many applications of navigation and guidance systems require the selection of best routes for their operations.
-A best route is what a navigation and guidance system uses for providing route guidance instructions using navigation sensors.
+Navigation & guidance app systems require the selection of best routes for their operations.
+A best route software system provides route guidance instructions using navigation sensors.

 The definition of best route may be different from one application to another.

 It may be the fastest route or the safest route.

 The complexity of computation increases when many parameters and large size of road networks are involved.
 Conventional algorithms are not suitable for navigation and guidance systems, as they cannot meet the real-time requirement.
 Alternative approaches, such as heuristic algorithms, have been proposed.

 What is route optimization?